Bypassing memory safety mechanisms through speculative control flow hijacks: Speculative execution attacks on memory safety mechanisms

 Alternatively, the attacker may control the control-flow-influencing register speculatively.
 This means that in a first phase, speculative execution is triggered (for example by a conditional branch).
 In a second phase, the attacker speculatively influences the control flow edge, thus hijacking speculative control flow.
 The control-flow-influencing value may be the result of a load from an address that is generated during the speculative execution phase, or it may be loaded from a location that is speculatively overwritten by a preceding store operation, resulting in speculative store-to-load forwarding.

-We provide in \prettyref{lst:spec_bwd} and \prettyref{lst:spec_fwd} the two snippets of code that illustrate the backward and forward edge cases for speculative overwrites.
+We provide in \prettyref{lst:spec_bwd} the snippet of code that illustrate the backward edge case for speculative overwrites.
+A similar snippet for the forward edge case is reported in~\prettyref{lst:arc_fwd},~\prettyref{app:snippets}.
 Both cases share the same structure.
-First speculative execution is triggered by a condition (\prettyref{line:trigger}).
+First, speculative execution is triggered by a condition (\prettyref{line:trigger}).
 Then, the speculative overwrite is performed through some instruction within the speculated part of the code.
-Here, the value used for the overwrite is under the control of the attacker (\prettyref{line:spec_overwrite}).
+Here, the value used for the overwrite is under attacker control (\prettyref{line:spec_overwrite}).
 Finally, the overwritten value is used for control flow transfer allowing the attacker to hijack the speculative control flow (\prettyref{line:spec_hijack}).